Dunklas/souper/README.md

 ## Create a release

-1. Bump version number in [`Cargo.toml`](./Cargo.toml)
+1. On your feature branch, bump to a proper version number in [`Cargo.toml`](./Cargo.toml)
-2. Create and complete a pull request
+2. Create, review and complete a pull request
+3. Tag latest commit on the main branch with the version set in [`Cargo.toml`](./Cargo.toml)
-3. Tag latest commit: `git tag v6.6.6`
+    - E.g. `git tag v6.6.6`
+4. Push tags
-4. Push tags: `git push origin --tags`
+    - `git push origin --tags`